imayank/Project_3/writeup_template.md

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 94.8%.
 As all the images were clear and bright I expected 100% accurate predictions on the new traffic sign images.
 It can also be concluded that if the real world images of traffic signs (taken from car cameras) are as clear as these the accuracy of the model will remain high, as in this case.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+The respective code is contained in the notebook under the section titled **Top Predictions**

 The Input images and top 5 predications with probabilities is presented in the image below: